-Suicide is the act in which someone causes their own death by self-inflicted injury.
-In 2019, suicide was the 10th leading cause of death in the United States, so it should not be a surprise that insurers take measures to protect themselves against individuals who buy policies while intending to commit suicide so that their loved ones could benefit from the life insurance payout.
-This means that there are circumstances when companies may refuse to pay out, leaving the family not only grieving but under considerable financial strain.
+With suicide rates increasing in the United States, insurers take measures to protect themselves against individuals who buy policies while intending to commit suicide so that their loved ones could benefit from the life insurance payout.
+This means that there are circumstances when companies may refuse to pay out, leaving the family not only grieving but also under considerable financial strain.

-In this article, our lawyers explain what happens with the life insurance benefit when the policyholder takes their own life and what to do if the insurer denies payment.
+In this article, our lawyers explain everything you need to know about life insurance coverage in the event of suicidal death and what to do if the insurer denies payment.
 If you find yourself in such a situation, call us at (888) 510-2212 for a free consultation.

 When Does Life Insurance Cover Suicide?

-While these clauses are similar, they should not be confused.
+While the contestability and suicide clauses are similar, they should not be confused.
 The main difference is that the contestability clause is broader, covering more reasons for denying a life insurance claim.